j5py/j5py/README.md

 Witnessing the vastness of the universe, with the [Milky Way appearing beyond Earth’s horizon by NASA astronaut Don Pettit](https://www.nasa.gov/image-article/milky-way-on-the-horizon/), serves as a powerful reminder of our smallness and interconnectedness, especially in light of ongoing crises—from pressing environmental concerns to escalating geopolitical tensions.

 I’ve always been fascinated by technology, even during years when I felt far from it, envisioning a future where innovation helps us understand our place in the cosmos.
-It’s intriguing to consider how our tools can connect us meaningfully, yet we often act as if we lack direction, collectively harming our only source of life.
+It’s intriguing to consider how our tools can connect us significantly, yet we often act as if we lack direction, collectively harming our only source of life.

-Choosing to live ethically, including adopting a vegan lifestyle, reflects my personal journey toward greater consciousness.
-Unless one genuinely seeks to understand, I won't delve deeply into it; it's more about finding meaning in my small self and encouraging reflection on our impact through simply existing.
-I believe we should all strive to act in more profound ways, no matter how small the steps.
-Take a look at [Pale Blue Dot by NASA’s Voyager 1 spacecraft](https://science.nasa.gov/mission/voyager/voyager-1s-pale-blue-dot/), you'll see there’s ample room for reflection on our shared journey.
+Choosing to live ethically reflects my personal journey toward greater consciousness, notably by switching to a vegan consumption commitment (unless one genuinely seeks to understand, I won't delve into it).
+I believe we can all thrive by taking profound actions, no matter how modest, as it's about finding meaning in our small selves.
+Take a look at [Pale Blue Dot by NASA’s Voyager 1 spacecraft](https://science.nasa.gov/mission/voyager/voyager-1s-pale-blue-dot/); you'll see there’s ample room for reflection on our shared journey.

 <br /><br /><br />